GraphQL.js

 The JavaScript reference implementation for GraphQL, a query language for APIs created by Facebook.

 Looking for help?
-Find resources from the communityarrow-up-right.
+Find resources [from the community](https://graphql.org/community/).

-A general overview of GraphQL is available in the READMEarrow-up-right for the Specification for GraphQLarrow-up-right.
-That overview describes a simple set of GraphQL examples that exist as testsarrow-up-right in this repository.
+A general overview of GraphQL is available in the [README](https://github.com/graphql/graphql-spec/blob/master/README.md) for the [Specification for GraphQL](https://github.com/graphql/graphql-spec).
+That overview describes a simple set of GraphQL examples that exist as [tests](https://github.com/pingponglabs/mediamagic-platform/blob/main/services/graphql-gateway/node_modules/graphql/src/__tests__/README.md) in this repository.
 A good way to get started with this repository is to walk through that README and the corresponding tests in parallel.

 Install GraphQL.js from npm